 Since 2001, the Asian Care dept. of EEO Intl. has been helping Pastor Elisha by finding sponsors for his projects, and by sending teams to Pakistan for encouragement, evangelism and support.

 With the help Asian Care, Pastor Elisha was able to open more schools and to employ several Christian teachers.
 These teachers are women who finished High School, and by Pakistani standards this makes them qualified to become Primary School teachers.
-Some families have opened their house, so the rooms could be used as a classroom.
-There is also someone who supervises this whole project and is responsible for the finances.

 Pakistan